-Your current situation can be depicted as "Coming to Meet" transforming into "Splitting Apart".
+Your current situation can be depicted as "The Marrying Maiden" transforming into "Abundance (Fullness)".

 The Situation